burning-river/housing_price_predictions/README.md

 ### HOUSE PRICE PREDICTIONS

 We trained a model to predict house prices based on their features.
 We then tested the model on a test dataset of 100 houses.
 From the figure below, we see that our predicted prices are very close to the actual prices.
-The overall error in prediction is $16, 708.
+The overall error in prediction is $16,400.

 <p>
 <img src="https://github.com/burning-river/housing_price_predictions/blob/main/prediction_comparison.png" width="500" height="400"/>
 </p>

 We also looked at the features that played the most important role in predicting the prices.
-Living room area and lot area were the two most important predictive features.
+'Overall Material and Finish of House' and 'Living Room Area' were the two most important predictive features.

 <p>
 <img src="https://github.com/burning-river/housing_price_predictions/blob/main/feature_importance.png" width="800" height="400"/>